supermemo-wiki/SuperMemo.Wiki/supermemo/backup-guide.md

 ## Proposed strategy

-The strategy that we suggest attempts to strike a **balance between robustness and ease of use**.
-This is not a foolproof method, but it should be robust enough that you do not lose more than a single session of SuperMemo.
+The strategy we suggest attempts to strike a **balance between robustness and ease of use**.
+This is not a foolproof method, but it should be robust enough that you do not lose more than a single study session at any time.

 > It shouldn't take you more than **a few seconds** to commit your hard work to **safety**.

-In this guide, you are going to implement two layers of safety:
+In this guide, you are going to implement two layers of protection:
 1. *Local backups*: Frequent (15 minutes), cheap (disk size), without interruption (you can use SuperMemo concurrently).
 2. *Internet backups*: On-demand (after every session), long-term storage (unlimited).